jcmoya0609/HPV_Identification/README.md

 # HPV_Identification
-MATLAB tools for predicting habit plane variants (HPVs) using the maximum work criterion and visualizing simulated plane isosurfaces in 3D grain maps.
-Includes example data from DCT and topotomography experiments at ESRF ID11.
+HPV_Identification is an open-source MATLAB toolbox for identifying Martensite Habit Plane Variants (HPVs) using the maximum transformation work criterion.
+It includes tools for simulating and visualizing HPVs as isosurfaces within 3D grain maps.
+Example data is provided from DCT and topotomography experiments conducted at the ESRF ID11 beamline.

+# Features
+- Calculates transformation work for a list of possible HPVs using the Maximum Work Criterion

+- Visualizes simulated HPVs within 3D grain volumes using isosurfaces

+- Generates scatter plots ranking HPVs by transformation work

+# MATLAB requirements
+MATLAB version – Tested on MATLAB R2023b

+# Dependency
+HPV_Identification requires the following dependencies:

+This project references [Ashley Bucsek]’s script: unit.m and Rodrot.m from the Martensitic-Transformation repository.
+Original code is available at [https://github.com/abucsek/Martensitic-Transformation.git].